flybass/Equity-Portfolio-Risk-MC_Sim/README.md

 # Equity-Portfolio-Risk-MC_Sim

 Takes a basket of equities with tickers, $ amount positions, data length (size of historical window), and days for returns (ie 2-day returns).
 Downloads historical price data from yahoo finance.
-This module is based from class notes and work from Professor Marco Avellaneda (http://math.nyu.edu/faculty/avellane/).
+This module is based from class notes from Professor Marco Avellaneda (http://math.nyu.edu/faculty/avellane/).
 Specifically, one can reference much of the work in http://www.finance-concepts.com/press/JeongMarco0630-1.pdf

 Yields 3 types of VaR and ES estimates.